Improwised/rajkot-tech/README.md

    - name: "/images/{meetup-name}/—--.webp"
 buyTicket: "https://allevents.in/rajkot/laravel-rajkot-meetup-october-2023/80002722358523"  // link from that user can buy ticket
 address: "RK University Main Campus" // location of meetup
-talk: // if there is more than one talk add name and path as below
+talk: // if there is more than one talk add path as below
-   - name: Docker From Scratch   // talk name/title
+   - path: "talks/docker-from-scrach.md"  // talk path that you give
-     path: "talks/docker-from-scrach.md"  // talk path that you give After hugo new command
+   						    After hugo new command
 locationOnMap: "insert embedded path's src atribute's value from map"
 metaTitle: "Laravel Rajkot Meetup April 2023 | Rajkot-tech"